-The gym provides boxing classes to men, women, and children of all ages, including amateurs and pros.
+This gym provides boxing classes to men, women, and children of all ages, including amateurs and pros.
 The boxing gym has specialized in Kickboxing, Muay Thai, and Youth Boxing.

 4. Windy City Boxing Gym Chicago

-Windy City boxing gym is owned by Montell J. Griffin, an alumnus of Olympic Boxing and has a family heritage in boxing.
+Windy City Boxing Gym is owned by Montell J. Griffin, an alumnus of Olympic Boxing, and has a family heritage in boxing.
 The Gym was located in the lacuna, and the address is 2150 S Canalport Ave, Chicago, 1L 60608.

-The gym started when Clarance Griffin (father of Montell J. Griffin) bought former bantamweight champion Jhonny Coulon’s boxing gym located at 5411 East 63rd Street and renamed it Windy City Boxing.
+This gym started when Clarance Griffin (father of Montell J. Griffin) bought former bantamweight champion Jhonny Coulon’s boxing gym located at 5411 East 63rd Street and renamed it Windy City Boxing.

 The gym has a rich history, with Muhammad Ali training in the gym as Clarance Griffin.
 The boxing gym focuses on personal goals for fitness, self-mastery, self-esteem, and losing body fats, and unwanted inches.